7 creative ways to thank your donors

 5. Forget the note, host an event

-Hold a simple, or if you’re up for it, elaborate event to thank donors.
+Hold a simple, or if you’re up for it, an elaborate event to thank donors.
 Create an event that is exclusively for donors, and let them know that’s why they are being invited to your dessert reception or speaker event.

 6. Honor donors in your newsletter

 Write an article for your newsletter showing appreciation for your sponsors.
 Let everyone know how important they are to your organization.
 You can even call sponsors out by name to recognize them further.

 Let all your fans and followers know how much you appreciate your donors and what a difference donations can make by posting about it on social media.
 Author a blog post specifically dedicated to your donors and how they make your good work possible.
 Spread the word on any channels you can.

 Bonus idea – make a personal phone call

 Have a staff member, board member or volunteer reach out with a phone call to say thanks to a donor.
 You’ll be amazed at how a simple “We appreciate you” can earn you a donor for life.